obecto/perper/docs/dotnet-tutorial.md

 await new PerperStartup().AddAssemblyHandlers("MyFirstAgent").WithDeployInit().RunAsync(default).ConfigureAwait(false);
 ```

 Congratulations, you now have a Perper agent!
-An empty one, but an agent nontheless.
+An empty one, but an agent nonetheless.

 If you were to run the project right now, it would print something like the following before exiting: